lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Duration:** 1 Round
 **Resist:** Fortitude

 Make an attack with a projectile weapon.
-If successful, the target cannot move for the duration.
+If the attack hits, the target cannot move for the duration.

 ## Point-blank Shot